-The 2011 consolidated EBITDA results, as adjusted, exceeded threshold level goals and resulted in an achievement of 91.4% of target.
-As a result, Robert Decherd, Jim Moroney, Alison Engel and Dan Blizzard earned bonuses equal to 41.3% of their target bonus amounts.
-The 2011 EBITDA results, as adjusted, for The Dallas Morning News exceeded threshold level goals and resulted in an achievement of 99.6% of target.
-As a result, John McKeon earned a bonus equal to 83.2% of his target bonus amount.
-The dollar amounts in the chart below for 2011 Actual Award Paid represent these EBITDA achievement levels.
+The Company's 2012 consolidated adjusted actual EBITDA results exceeded threshold level goals and resulted in an achievement of 96.9% of target, and as a result Robert Decherd, Jim Moroney, Ali Engel and Dan Blizzard earned bonuses equal to 81.1% of their target consolidated EBITDA bonus amounts.
+2012 adjusted actual EBITDA results for The Dallas Morning News exceeded threshold level goals and resulted in an achievement of 102.0% of target, and as a result Jim Moroney, Alison Engel and Dan Blizzard earned bonuses equal to 113.6% of their target Dallas Morning News EBITDA bonus amount.
+Total EBITDA bonus amounts were: Robert Decherd - \$206,928; Jim Moroney - \$205,514; Alison Engel - \$97,184; and Dan Blizzard - \$68,505.